base-buzz/brand-kit-main/README.md

 # Base Buzz brand-kit

-This repo contains brand and editorial style guides for Base Buzz.
+This repo contains brand assets, style guides, and documentation for Base Buzz.

-Base Buzz is a secure, low-cost, developer-friendly Ethereum L2 built to bring the next billion users onchain.
-It's built on Optimism's open-source [OP Stack](https://stack.optimism.io/).
+Base Buzz is the premier social platform built on Base, where content creation meets blockchain innovation.
+We're building the first truly decentralized social network that rewards creators, empowers communities, and makes Web3 accessible to everyone.

 <!-- Badge row 1 - status -->